-- communication and interaction, for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties; - cognition and learning, for example, dyslexia, dyspraxia; - social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD) and anxiety related conditions; - sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy; - moderate/severe/profound and multiple learning difficulties.
+- communication and interaction, for example, Autism Spectrum Disorder (ASD), speech and language difficulties; - cognition and learning, for example, dyslexia, dyspraxia; - social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD) and anxiety related conditions; - sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy; - moderate/severe/profound and multiple learning difficulties.

-Carrington Junior School has an Additionally Resourced Provision (ARP) for up to 8 pupils with a diagnosis of Autism Spectrum Disorder (ASD).
-We currently have 4 teaching assistants employed to support the ARP (one is a very experienced HLTA).
+Carrington Junior School has an Additionally Resourced Provision (ARP) for up to 8 pupils with a diagnosis of ASD.
+We currently have 4 teaching assistants employed to support the ARP and 1 experienced HLTA.
 The number of allocated staff may change according to pupil requirements.
 They have all received either SCERTS training or have Level 2 accredited Autism training.
 The Inclusion Manager who is a qualified Specialist Teacher for pupils with ASD oversees the provision provided for the named pupils in the ARP.
 Through this provision, Carrington Junior School provides:

 - additional staff trained to meet the needs of pupils with ASD; - an ARP base for pupils in the ARP to use when they register and access when they are not integrating into mainstream classes.
-In here, pupils have their own desk and dividing board, where their individual timetables are visible; - access to regular speech and language therapists, occupational therapist and other specialists to work with individual pupils; - extra resources that help pupils to integrate and work with increased independence (such as a touch-screen laptop); - additional activities to promote support in social aspects of development, such as life-skills programmes.
+In here, pupils have their own desk and dividing board, where their individual timetables are visible; - access to regular speech and language therapists, occupational therapist and other specialists to work with individual pupils; - extra resources that help pupils to integrate and work with increased independence; - additional activities to promote support in social aspects of development, such as life-skills programmes.

 At Carrington Junior School, we use the ARP support to help pupils to integrate into mainstream.
 Pupils have individual timetables with varying times of integration, according to their needs.
-Pupils are entitled to extra support when they integrate and arrangements are flexible around the child.
+Pupils are entitled to extra support when they integrate in the mainstream classes and arrangements are catered to their requirements.